Lugger: Rig

 A standing lug may be used with or without a boom; most working craft were boomless to allow more working space.
 The dipping lug never uses a boom.
 A dipping lug has to be moved to the leeward side of the mast when going about, so that the sail can take a good aerodynamic shape on the new tack.
-There are several methods of doing this — one of which is to simply lower the sail, manhandle the yard and sail to the other side of the mast and re-hoist.
+There are several methods of doing this, one of which is to simply lower the sail, manhandle the yard and sail to the other side of the mast and re-hoist.
 All the various methods are time and labour consuming.
 A standing lug can be left unaltered when tacking as it still sets reasonably well with the sail pressed against the mast.
 Some users (such as in the Royal Navy Montagu whaler) would still dip the yard of a standing lug (with a sharp, well timed downward pull on the leech at the moment when the wind is not filling the sail).
 Conversely many fishermen would always hoist a standing lug on the same side of the mast regardless of which tack they expected to be sailing on.

 Performance

 Sailing performance with a standing lug relies on the right amount of luff tension.
 An essential component of this rig is the tack tackle, a purchase with which luff tension is adjusted for various points of sail.

 The balanced (or balance) lug has a boom that projects in front of the mast roughly the same distance as the yard.
 This is generally used in dinghies.
 The sail is left on the same side of the mast regardless of the wind direction.
 A downhaul is set up from the boom to a point close to the heel of the mast and its adjustment is critical to getting this sort of sail to set correctly.

 Luggers were used extensively for smuggling from the middle of the 18th century onwards; their fast hulls and powerful rigs regularly allowed them to outpace any Revenue vessel in service.
 The French three-masted luggers also served as privateers and in general trade.
-As smuggling declined about 1840, the mainmast of British three-masted luggers tended to be discarded, with larger sails being set on the fore and mizzen.
+As smuggling declined from about 1840, the mainmast of British three-masted luggers tended to be discarded, with larger sails being set on the fore and mizzen.
 This gave more clear space in which to work fishing nets.